-It is important that your crew have access to this guide in order to better identify and report the full range of shark species they process, Protected Sharks and any other easily identifiable sharks they may catch
+It is important that your crew have access to this guide in order to better identify and report the full range of shark species they process, Protected Sharks and any other easily identifiable sharks they may catch.

-Refer to Appendix 1 for examples of MPI's ID guide for key non-QMS shark species common in bycatch.
-However, please be aware this is a limited selection of shark species and you must fully utilise the Ministry's guide.
+Refer to Appendix 1 for examples of ID guide for key non-QMS shark species common in bycatch.
+However, please be aware this is a limited selection of shark species and you must fully utilise Fisheries New Zealand's ID guide as required.